vibqetowi/2025-KPMG-Data-Challenge/README.md

     - Justification: Analysis of timesheet submission patterns revealed significant delays from some senior managers, with entries submitted up to 55+ days late.
 This pattern aligns with previous observations that internal consultants (who receive regular salaries regardless of timely reporting) may have fewer immediate incentives for prompt time entry compared to external consultants whose compensation depends directly on reported hours.
     - Impact: For the sake of a demo, statistical analysis was conducted and consultants who wait on average less than 3 days to report their work hours were tagged as external, managers and above were excluded.
+13) External consultants reduce profitability by 10%

+    - Justification: This discount rate is arbitrary and should be fixed with production data.
+    - Impact: This adjustment ensures that the VEC calculation accurately reflects the lower profitability of engagements with higher proportions of external consultants, helping practice leaders make more informed decisions about staffing mix.
+14) Chargeout rates are negotiated per engagement

+- Justification: analysis on the current dataset reveals that chargeout rates per consultant are consistent across one assignment but not across all assignments.
+Considering the limited timeframe, it is unlikely this is because of a promotion.
+- Impact: This allows us to track the negotiatied chargeout rate and run the VEC calculations.

 ### Key Metrics Derivation